pyrmont/articles.inqk.net/src/_posts/2020-05-31-podcasts-spring-2020.md

 - [Revisionist History](https://revisionisthistory.com/): Like its Pushkin Industries' stablemate, _Against the Rules_, I've spent most of this past year waiting patiently for the next season of Malcolm Gladwell's eclectic podcast about various incidents that tickle his fancy.
 It's not here yet but hopefully soon.

-- [**The Rewatchables**](https://www.theringer.com/the-rewatchables): I unsubscribed to this podcast about 'classic' movies from Bill Simmon's Ringer Podcast Network last year and then _re_subscribed to it this year.
+- [**The Rewatchables**](https://www.theringer.com/the-rewatchables): I unsubscribed to this podcast about 'classic' movies from Bill Simmon's Ringer Podcast Network last year and then <em>re</em>subscribed to it this year.
 My solution to finding it repetitive was to skip the episodes for the movies I'm not interested in.

 - [**Software Sessions**](https://www.softwaresessions.com): Another programming interview show might sound repetitive at this point but if you have any interest in the subject, I'd strongly recommend this one.
 Like all great interviewers, host Jeremy Jung excels at prompting his subjects with insightful questions before getting out of their way.